 Electrical power line installers and repairers represent that crucial step between the power plant and your house: the transmission lines.
 These workers set up poles, dig trenches and excavate or cut down impediments in order to lay electrical wire.
 They are also responsible for repairing downed or cut power lines after storms or other disruptions, and need to be familiar not only with lines and cables but with electrical equipment used in the field such as relay stations and transformers.
 According to the BLS, overall employment in this field is expected to increase slower than average between 2018 and 2028.
 This is largely due to population growth and expansion of cities, which calls for new lines and continued maintenance.
 In 2018, the BLS reported median hourly salary for a line installer and repairer was $31.67.
 Telecommunications line installers and repairers earned a median salary of $58,280, per year.

 Power Plant Operator

 Power plant operators control electricity machinery as well as the flow of power over the lines.
 These workers have enormous responsibility to maintain regular operations to ensure that power reaches its destinations.
 Operators in power plants that have automated control systems work mainly in a central control room, but in older plants, operators might control the flow of power from a central point or throughout the plant.
 Nuclear power plant operators are approved to check and control equipment that directly affects the reactor.
 According to the BLS, employment is this field is expected experience no change, due to increased promotion of energy efficiency.
-The median annual salary for power plant operators was $71,940 in 2015, per the BLS.
+The mean annual salary for power plant operators was $78,030 in 2018, per the BLS.

 Electrical installers install and maintain electrical equipment for businesses or private customers.
 Line installers and repairers connect customers to the power plant through transmission lines, and must repair lines if needed.
 Power plant operators oversee the power flow over the lines from the plant to customers.